 Aurantii Fructus, Aurantii fructus immaturus, Aurantii pericarpium, Aurantium, Bigarade, Bitter Orange Flower, Bitter Orange Peel, Chao Zhi Ke, Chisil, Citrus amara, Citrus aurantium, Citrus Aurantium Fruit, Citrus bigarradia, Citrus vulgaris, Extrait de Zeste d’Orange, Fleur d’Orange Amère, Flos Citri Auranti, Fructus Aurantii, Fructus Aurantii Immaturus, Green Orange, Kijitsu, Methyl-Synephrine, Methyl-Synephrine HCl, Méthyl-Synéphrine HCl, Methyl Synephrine, N-Methyltyramine, Naranja Amarga, Neroli Oil, Norsynephrine, Octopamine, Octopamine HCl, Orange Amère, Orange de Séville, Orange Peel Extract, Orange Verte, Seville Orange, Shangzhou Zhiqiao, Sour Orange, Synephrine, Synéphrine, Synephrine HCl, Synéphrine HCl, Synephrine Hydrochloride, Zeste d’Orange Amère, Zhi Ke, Zhi Qiao, Zhi Shi.<br/><br/>

-Overview InformationBitter orange is a plant.
+Overview InformationBitter orange is a tree native to Asia.
 The peel, flower, leaf, fruit, and fruit juice are used to make medicine.
-Bitter orange oil is made from the peel.
+Bitter orange oil is made from the peel and flower.

-Bitter orange, both taken by mouth and applied to the skin, has many uses.
-But so far, science has shown only that the oil, when applied to the skin, might be effective for treatment of fungal skin infections (ringworm, jock itch, and athlete’s foot).
+People use bitter orange for conditions such as weight loss, upset stomach, and exercise performance, and many others, but so far, science has shown only that the oil, when applied to the skin, might be effective for treatment of fungal skin infections (ringworm, jock itch, and athlete's foot.

 In foods, bitter orange oil is used as a flavoring agent.
 The fruit is used for making marmalades and liqueurs such as Triple Sec, Grand Marnier, Cointreau, and Curacao.
 Because the fruit is so sour and bitter, it is rarely eaten, except in Iran and Mexico.
 The dried peel of the fruit is also used as a seasoning.

-Bitter orange is frequently used in “ephedra-free” products since the FDA banned ephedra in 2004 for serious side effects on the heart.
-Bitter orange and caffeine, a frequent combination in weight loss and bodybuilding products, can cause high blood pressure and increased heart rate in healthy adults with otherwise normal blood pressure.
-There is no evidence to suggest that bitter orange is any safer than ephedra.
+Bitter orange contains an active ingredient called synephrine that is similar to ephedra.
+In 2004, the FDA banned ephedra for serious side effects on the heart.
+Many weight loss and bodybuilding products contain bitter orange and caffeine, which can cause high blood pressure and increased heart rate in healthy adults.
+There is concern that using bitter orange might cause heart problems.